 Dental IMplant vs mini dental implant

 Mini implants are much smaller than regular dental implants.
 Additionally, mini implants are unlike traditional dental implants because they do not require good jaw bone thickness for placement.
 In fact, mini implants are an excellent option for patients who lack sufficient bone thickness to accommodate a traditional dental implant.

 Mini dental implants provide you with several important benefits:

 - Significantly less expensive than traditional dental implants

-- Can be a good alternative for patients who lack the necessary jaw bone thickness to accommodate a traditional implant – this also eliminates the need for a bone graft in patients lacking bone thickness
+- Can be a good alternative for patients who lack the necessary jaw bone thickness to accommodate a traditional implant

 - Minimally invasive procedure that heals much quicker than traditional implants